dustinpfister/blog_posts/README.md

 # blog_posts

 These are the markdown files that are used to build by website here at github pages at [https://dustinpfister.github.io](https://dustinpfister.github.io/).
 At the time of this writing the build process involves the use of the node.js powered static site generator called [hexo](https://github.com/hexojs/hexo), however pulling the markdown files into this repo was a first step away from depending on hexo.
-However I have not at this point made any real progress with making my own static website generator just yet, I have a lot of other pots boiling, and for the most part hexo is working okay.
+I have not at this point made any real progress with making my own static website generator just yet, I have a lot of other pots boiling, and for the most part hexo is working okay.

+On top of just the markdown files I also have a number of scripts that I am using to run over the collection of content.
+In additional I also have notes as to what it is I should be doing when it comes to improving, and expanding the collection of content.

 ## The /scripts folder